ColorlibHQ/gentelella/README.md

 Gentelella is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 But you always need to state that Colorlib is the original author of this template.

 Project is developed and maintained by [Colorlib](https://colorlib.com/ "Colorlib - Make Your First Blog") and Aigars Silkalns

+## Suggestions for Testers
+you can minify the js and scss files to improve speed